NoBlackBoxes/LastBlackBox/greyboxes/systems/LBBOS/README.md

-# LastBlackBox : systems : OS
+# LastBlackBox : systems : LBBOS

 Instructions for building a 64-bit OS for a Raspberry Pi 4b based on the Broadcom BCM2711 system-on-chip